nullgemm/globuf/readme.md

 [decent one](https://dejavu-fonts.github.io/Download.html).

 The Git for Windows SDK provides you with gcc, which can be used to compile.
-When going that way set `NATIVE` to false (the Linux make-path will be used).
+When going that way, use the `gen_windows_mingw.sh` script to generate a makefile.

 Alternatively, you can find Microsoft's *stuff* in the [Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019).
 The setup is done through the Visual Studio Installer and starts automatically.